+PEEPO CATE GORY PROCEDURES

+CHRONOLOGY

+BEFORE DURING AFTER

+FACTOR CHECK

-PEEPO CATE GORY PROCEDURES CHRONOLGY BEFORE DURING AFTER FACTOR INFORMATION СНЕСК Usage The documented procedures within the organisation should be used for conducting the operation in a correct, safe and efficient manner Check Content The documented procedures are required to match the scope of the work.
+Usage sation should be used for efficient

+Content The documented procedures are required to match the scope of the work.
 The procedure should cover all tasks, be technically correct, contain emergency provisions, contain work-around provisions, cover exemptions where the entire procedure does not apply.

 Criteria The procedures should contain all the necessary information in a user - friendly language and format.

-Review and The procedures should be regularly reviewed and updated, if Monitoring necessary, by qualified people.
+Review and MonitoringThe procedures should be regularly reviewed and updated, if necessary, by qualified people.
 The procedure needs to be relevant to the current state of the equipment or task.

+Document Control The procedure should h current procedures are on control to ensure only